HART-Avionics/docs/docs/project_structure/2.0_ground_systems/2.3_control_box/2.3.2_user_interface/UserInterface.md

 Physical User Interface
 ========================
 <!-- Block Definition -->
-The Physical User Interface is the enclosure with the big red button.
+The Physical User Interface is user interface of the Control Box with the big red launch button as well as other switches and indicator lights.

 Inputs
 --------